zbicin/zbicin.github.io/source/_posts/Debugging-Cordova-applications.md

 While Chrome Remote Debugging establishes connection with the target device via USB, weinre sets up a regular HTTP connection via the network.
 It makes the configuration a little bit more complicated, however we are not restricted to Chrome browser anymore which might be useful [when debugging older devices](#android4).

-## adb logcat
+## ADB logcat

 It may happen that the application crashes right after it starts e.g. because of some little syntax error that is unsupported by the target browser.
 Therefore neither Chrome Remote Debugging or Weinre may be able to attach themselves to the app soon enough to catch and display the error.

-In such a case we can still grab some error output by attaching our device via a USB cable and using the `adb logcat` command.
+In such a case we can still grab some error output by attaching our device via a USB cable and using the `adb logcat` command from Android SDK.
 It dumps logs produced by the device, including ones coming from the embeded WebView and/or the native Android Browser.

 1. Plug-in your mobile device to the PC using a USB cable.
 1. Run `adb logcat | grep Web` (Android 5.0.0 and newer) or `adb logcat browser:V *:S` (Android 4) in the terminal.